neo-ngd/neo-dapi-monorepo/packages/neo-provider/README.md

 # Neo Provider

-A JavaScript Neo Provider API for consistency across clients and applications.
+A JavaScript Neo Provider API for consistency across dapps and wallets.

 In the Neo web application ("dapp") ecosystem, key management software ("wallets") expose their API via a JavaScript object in the web page.
 This object is called "the Provider".